Free local community magazine - 1200 copies distributed each month in Idle, Thackley, Greengates & London...honest!

 Idle

-Idle - Age Concern, Alexandra, Idle Bakery, Brewery Tap, Idle Coffee Lounge, Co-op, Cutting Crew, Draper, EGS Motors, Funky & Fresh, The George, Go Local, Idle Fish Shop, Idle Greetings, Holy Trinity Church, John's Hair, Idle Library, Miss Butterfingers, New Inn, Idle Paws, Post Office, Rajashai, Style Counsel, Symposium, Taylored Dental, Towngate Fisheries, United Reformed Church, White Bear, White Swan & Idle Working Mens Club.
+Idle - Age Concern, Alexandra, Idle Bakery, Brewery Tap, Idle Coffee Lounge, Co-op, Idle Draper, EGS Motors, Funky & Fresh, The George, Go Local, Green Cafe, Idle Fish Shop, Idle Greetings, Holy Trinity Church, John's Hair, Idle Library, Miss Butterfingers, New Inn, Pastiche Hair, Post Office, Idle Sandwich, Style Counsel, Symposium, Taylored Dental, Towngate Fisheries, United Reformed Church, White Bear, White Swan & Idle Working Mens Club.

 Thackley

-Thackley - Ainsbury, Black Rat, Carole's Hair, Commercial, Crompton's Butchers, Drake's Newsagents, Great Northern, Harlequin Cafe, Lonsdale Estate Agents, Mad Barber, Matisse, McCallan's, Nisa, Thackley Pharmacy, The Cube and Thackley Football Club.
+Thackley - Ainsbury, Black Rat, Carole's Hair, Commercial, Community Centre, Crompton's Butchers, Drake's Newsagents, Great Northern, Harlequin Cafe, Jo-Jo's Hair, Lavender Spa, Lonsdale Estate Agents, Mad Barber, Matisse, McCallan's, Nisa, Thackley Pharmacy, The Cube and Thackley Football Club.

 Other